A positively curved manifold homeomorphic to T$_1$S$^4$: Connection Metrics

 \begin{thm} The curvature tensor of a connection metric, scaled by $\e$ in the direction of the fibers, is given by

 where $i,j,k$ is a cyclic permutation of $(1,2,3)$.
 All other components of the curvature tensor are equal to $0$. \end{thm}

-In the above formulas, $\alpha$ is a more complicated expression, but since in those cases the leading term is constant and non-zero, it will not enter in the curvature conditions when $\e\to 0$. \tref{curv conn} follows easily from the curvature tensor for a general \com\ in \tref{gencurv}, see Appendix 2.
+In the above formulas, $\gamma$ is a more complicated expression, but it will not enter in the curvature conditions when $\e\to 0$. \tref{curv conn} follows easily from the curvature tensor for a general \com\ in \tref{gencurv} in the Appendix.